NVlabs/stylegan/README.md

 * Both Linux and Windows are supported, but we strongly recommend Linux for performance and compatibility reasons.
 * 64-bit Python 3.6 installation.
 We recommend Anaconda3 with numpy 1.14.3 or newer.
 * TensorFlow 1.10.0 or newer with GPU support.
-* One or more high-end NVIDIA Pascal or Volta GPUs with at least 12GB of DRAM.
+* One or more high-end NVIDIA GPUs with at least 11GB of DRAM.
 We recommend NVIDIA DGX-1 with 8 Tesla V100 GPUs.
 * NVIDIA driver 391.35 or newer, CUDA toolkit 9.0 or newer, cuDNN 7.3.1 or newer.

 ## Using pre-trained networks